Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition

 \subsection{Evaluation Over Different Datasets}

-We examined the performance of all approaches over three different 3D object datasets, including synthetic dataset, Washington RGB-D object dataset~\cite{Result02} and Restaurant object dataset~\cite{Result07}.
-Since instance accuracy is susceptible to class imbalance, we report both instance and average class accuracies.
-Results are reported in Fig.~\ref{different_datasets}.
-In all experiments, ensemble method outperformed all base learners.
-On a closer inspection, we realised that on Washington RGB-D dataset, both instance and average class accuracies of ensemble method was about $4\%$ higher than the best approach among GOOD, ESF, and ResNet$50$.
-Even though ensemble and ESF methods achieved similar average class accuracy on Restaurant object dataset (i.e. $94 \%$), ensemble method showed a higher instance accuracy on the same dataset.
-Regarding the synthetic object dataset, ensemble approaches achieved the best results, followed by ResNet$50$, ESF, and GOOD descriptors.
-Furthermore, since there are several object categories that are geometrically very similar, base learners using shape-only descriptors (ESF and GOOD) could not achieve good accuracy on the Synthetic object dataset.
+We examined the performance of all approaches over three different 3D object datasets, including the synthetic dataset, Washington RGB-D object dataset~\cite{Result02} and Restaurant object dataset~\cite{Result07}.
+Since instance accuracy is susceptible to class imbalance, we report both instance and average class accuracies. ~{The results} are reported in Fig.~\ref{different_datasets}.
+In all experiments, ~{the ensemble method outperformed all base learners}.
+On closer inspection, we realized that on the Washington RGB-D dataset, ~{both instance and average class accuracies of the ensemble method were about $4\%$ higher than the best approach among GOOD, ESF, and ResNet$50$.} Even though ensemble and ESF methods achieved similar average class accuracy on the Restaurant object dataset (i.e. $94 \%$), the ensemble method showed a higher instance accuracy on the same dataset.
+Regarding the synthetic household object dataset, ensemble approaches achieved the best results, followed by ResNet$50$, ESF, and GOOD descriptors.
+Furthermore, since several object categories are geometrically very similar, base learners using shape-only descriptors (ESF and GOOD) could not achieve good accuracy on the Synthetic household object dataset.